oracle/weblogic-toolkit-ui/documentation/1.5/content/setup/quickstart/project-settings.md

     At this point, you will be on the Project Settings page that will look something like the one shown in the following image.

-    Note that if you are not running on macOS, you will _not_ see this top panel, **For macOS, do you need to add directories to the PATH or define other environment variables for Docker/Podman or Kubernetes?**
+    **Note**: If you are _not_  running on macOS, you will not see this top-most panel: **For macOS, do you need to add directories to the PATH or define other environment variables for Docker/Podman or Kubernetes?**

     {{< img "Project Settings" "images/project-settings.png" >}}